 The chart below shows the historical trend of assets and the actuarial liability for the State of Delaware's Postretirement Health Plan.
 The first valuation complying with GASB 43 and 45 was performed in 2006.
 The reduction in actuarial liability in 2012 was primarily due to Plan changes.
 The increase in actuarial liability in 2016 was due to the demographic decrement changes from the 2015 experience study adopted in 2016 as well as the change in the discount rate from 4.25% to 3.75%.
 Starting in 2017, the discount rate follows the 20-year bond buyer rate.
 The increase in actuarial liability in 2021 was due to the demographic decrement changes from the 2021 experience study as well as reduction in discount rate from 2.21% to 2.16%.
+The decrease in actuarial liability in 2022 was due to the increase in the discount rate from 2.16% to 3.54%.
 The percentages above the grey bars represent the ratio of the market value of assets over the actuarial liability.